 In Colonial Connecticut, women held spinning bees for camaraderie, friendship, and encouragement.
 Novice spinners learned from experienced spinners, and experienced spinners shared lessons learned over a lifetime of work.
 During the American Revolution, spinning bees gave women an opportunity for political expression and participation.
 Patriot women organized spinning bees in support of the non-importation of English manufactured cloth, producing homespun in support of the patriot cause.
 The Mill Museum invites all spinners — women, men, and children; patriots and loyalists; novices and veterans.
 Spin or just watch, it’s up to you.

 Master weaver Peggy Church teaches weaving classes at the Mill Museum in the weaving studio on the second floor of the main building.
 Usually, there are 8 lessons on Sunday afternoons from 1:00 to 4:00 p.m.
-The cost is $240 plus a $30 materials fee that covers the text book and a selection of fibers.
+The cost is subject to change; for the most recent information, contact us at email@example.com.
 Class size is limited.
 To sign up, or for more information, contact the museum at firstname.lastname@example.org or (860) 456-2178, or contact Peggy directly at email@example.com.